-Answering the call involves better prioritisation and management of 999 demand and those NHS 111 calls that are passed to the ambulance service for a response through:
+Answering the call involves better prioritisation and management of 999 demand and those NHS 111/IUCS calls that are passed to the ambulance service for a response through:

-- Provision of clinical advice as soon as possible in the 999 call process (either by a clinician or a clinical based system applied by a non-clinician). - Provision of clinical support hub functions in Emergency Operations Centres / Clinical Co-ordination Centres.
-Defined by the provider as Clinical Hubs. - Apply best practice in line with national guidance to provide clinical intervention and validation of patients accessing 999 care via NHS 111.
+- Provision of clinical advice as soon as possible in the 999 call process (either by a clinician or a clinical based system applied by a trained non-clinician). - Provision of clinical support hub functions in Emergency Operations Centres / Clinical Co-ordination Centres. - Apply best practice in line with national guidance to provide clinical intervention and validation of patients accessing 999 care.